Members

 Returns:

-A promise that resolves with an object containing the stepCounter availability.
+A promise that resolves with an object containing the stepCounter availability. supported - Whether the stepCounter is supported on device. granted - Whether user granted the permission.

 - Type